 The built-in firewall on macOS is capable of blocking incoming network connections.
 What if you want to block outgoing internet connections on a Mac?
 Here is a solution.
-Finally, a good firewall software is available for the macOS; it’s called Lulu.
-Little Snitch and Radio Silence are the most popular and standalone firewall apps among macOS users.
-But LuLu is equally powerful, and above all, it’s a free application for managing internet connections in macOS.
-Lulu works on latest macOS versions like High Sierra, Catalina, and even Big Sur.
+Finally, good firewall software is available for the macOS; it’s called Lulu.
+This app works on the latest macOS versions like High Sierra, Catalina, Bigsur and even Ventura.
 Check out our review of Lulu and the way to download and install it on your Mac.
 We will also tell you how to use LuLu to block Mac apps and services from accessing the internet.

 Many people purchase Little snitch and Radio Silence for blocking Adobe CC apps like Photoshop from accessing the Internet.
 They assert that paying for a firewall program like Radio Silence (costs 9$) is much affordable than owning an Adobe license.
-We are against the use of a firewall for any illegal activities like blocking the activation services of Adobe, FL Studio or any other paid app on a Mac.
-But if you are looking for an open-source firewall application for the protection of your Mac, get Lulu now.
+We are against using a firewall for things like blocking macOS’s internet connections to activation servers of Adobe, FL Studio, or any other paid apps.
+But if you are looking for securing your Mac without spending some dollars, Lulu is the best open-source firewall application to protect your Mac now.

-As you know, an antivirus itself won’t be enough to prevent emerging threats, botnets and ransomware, which causes more damage to an internet-connected Mac.
-Now the good thing is that you can use Lulu along with an Antivirus like Avast, for complete protection of your Mac.
+An antivirus alone can’t prevent emerging threats, botnets, and ransomware, which causes more damage to an internet-connected Mac.
+Now the good thing is that you can use Lulu and an Antivirus like Avast for the complete protection of your Mac.
 Lulu allows you to decide which all macOS apps can access the internet.
-It shows a notification (like in the screenshot above) whenever an app tries to connect the internet, and you can choose to allow or block it.
-In this way, help you stop malware and other unknown applications sending sensitive data to the internet.
+It shows a notification (like in the screenshot above) whenever an app tries to connect to the internet, and you can choose to allow or block it.
+This way, it helps you stop malware and other unknown applications sending sensitive data to the internet.

-Block outgoing connections on a Mac using Lulu
+How to block outgoing internet connections on a Mac using Lulu

 These days many of the macOS apps (e.g., Adobe CC suite) can disable counterfeit installations through the internet.
 They have inbuilt tools to monitor the apps continuously and check them with their activation servers.
-If Adobe finds you are using it without a license, they can tamper and deactivate the app, automatically.
-This process requires an active internet connection and is an example of a legit usage case.
-What if your Mac infected with malware and if it is sending your data to remote locations.
-It is possible since Mac’s inbuilt firewall cannot block outgoing connections.
-You always need to use an app blocker like Lulu for a secure Mac experience.
+If Adobe finds you are using their apps without a license, they can automatically tamper and deactivate the license if the app as network access.

-Configuring Lulu as your Mac’s default firewall to control outgoing connections is very simple.
+Configuring Lulu as your Mac’s default firewall to control outgoing app connections is very simple.

 - Install the app from the above link and restart your Mac.
 When you restart, you will see the above screen.